Libertree/libertree/doc/protocol.md

 A requester would use the COMMENT command to share with a remote server a new comment created at the requester.

+Responders SHOULD return a "NOT FOUND" code to indicate that it has no record of the given member.
+Responders SHOULD return a "NOT FOUND" code to indicate that it has no record of the given post.
+Responders MAY provide an explanatary message with a "NOT FOUND" response.

 Responders MAY respond with a REJECTED code for any reason, and such a response MAY be accompanied by an explanatory message.
 When a COMMENT request is rejected,